Published on: 28 July 2022 in Events

-Your future, your responsibility: takeaways from our finance session with Emily Man
+Your future, your responsibility: takeaways from our finance session with Emily Man, St. James’s Place Wealth Management

 Emily touched on a wide range of important areas, but all of them stemmed from one important principle, valuable to all directors: now is the time to take responsibility for your future.

-Emily set out two key areas that are particularly important to engage with: saving for the mid and long-term and preparing for the worst.
+Emily set out a number of key areas that are particularly important to engage with: saving for the mid and long-term, the workings of limited companies and preparing for the worst.
 Catch up with some of the key takeaways from these areas below.

 Mid and long-term saving